openwisp/openwisp-monitoring/docs/user/checks.rst

 .. note::

     When setting :ref:`openwisp_monitoring_auto_iperf3` to ``True``, you
-    may need to update the :ref:`metric configuration <Adding Checks and Alert settings from the device page>` to enable alerts for the iperf3 check.
+    may need to update the :doc:`metric configuration
+    <adding-checks-and-alertsettings>` to enable alerts for the iperf3
+    check.